nextcloud/news/CONTRIBUTING.md

 * **appinfo/**: Contains metadata related things, like names, versions, database structure, routes and the container that tells ownCloud how the app is assembled

-* **articleenhancer/**: All the code that deals with fetching additional content from websites and transforming RSS/Atom content.
-Keep in mind that some stuff is done by picoFeed, the feed library that is used in ownCloud News.

 * **bin/**: Git hooks and the custom Python updater

 * **build/**: The folder where complete archives are saved when running make appstore